andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 Depending on which state the promise ends up in, either the first or the second callback is run.

 - The first callback is run if the promise's state changes to "fulfilled".
 It can take one argument.
 This argument takes the value we have passed to the first function of our executor.
-In example 13, it is the a string saying "Successful".
+In *example 13*, it is the string saying "Successful".

 - The second callback is run if the promise's state changes to "rejected".
 It can also take one argument, but this argument takes the value we have passed to the second function of our executor.
-In example 14, it is the a string saying "Failed".
+In *example 14*, it is the string saying "Failed".

 Now take a look at this example: